EndPointCorp/end-point-blog/2023/05/i-wrote-the-same-app-twice-with-hotwire-and-blazor-server.md

 The first thing we have to understand about Blazor is that it is a component framework, very much like Vue or React.
 So, with Blazor, applications are broken up into composable modules called "[Razor/Blazor components](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/?view=aspnetcore-7.0)" that are essentially independent pieces of GUI bundled with their corresponding logic.
 Each component has three parts to it:

 1. HTML-like markup that describes the layout and UI elements to be rendered,
 2. C# logic that defines the behavior of the component, like what actions to take when users interact with GUI elements, and
 3. CSS for styling the GUI elements.

-For example here's a simple a Blazor component that allows displaying, editing and deleting a particular type of record called "Quote".
-Don't worry about the details too much, we'll go over some of them next.
+For example here's a simple a Blazor component that allows displaying, editing, and deleting a particular type of record called "Quote".
+Don't worry about the details too much; we'll go over some of them next.
 For now, I just want us to get a sense of what Blazor components look like:

 ```csharp
 @using Microsoft.EntityFrameworkCore